 Opposition leaders reach consensus on removal of Senate chairman 'through lawful means'

-Opposition party leaders during a multi-party conference (MPC) in Islamabad on Wednesday reached consensus on formulating a strategy for the lawful and Constitutional removal of Chairman Senate Sadiq Sanjrani.
+Opposition party leaders during a multi-party conference (MPC) in Islamabad on Wednesday finally reached consensus on the removal of Chairman Senate Sadiq Sanjrani.

-Members of the PPP, PML-N, JUI-F, Awami National Party, and the Pakhtunkhwa Milli Awami Party, among others, attended the meeting held at a hotel in Islamabad to discuss the possibilities of launching an anti-government protest from a single, united platform.
+Members of the PPP, PML-N, JUI-F, Awami National Party, and the Pakhtunkhwa Milli Awami Party, among others, had attended the MPC held at a hotel in Islamabad to discuss the possibilities of launching an anti-government protest from a single, united platform.

-JUI-F Chief Maulana Fazlur Rehman, addressing a press conference after the meeting, read out a statement on the decisions agreed upon by all attendees.
+JUI-F Chief Maulana Fazlur Rehman, addressing a press conference after the 8-hour-long meeting, read out an official statement on the decisions agreed upon by all attendees.

 The MPC has decided to replace Senate Chairman Sadiq Sanjrani through lawful and Constitutional means.
-A rehbar committee ─ to be set up to ensure action on the points agreed upon in today's meeting ─ will also provide recommendations for possible replacements for Sanjrani.
+A rehbar committee ─ to be set up to ensure action on the points agreed upon in today's meeting ─ will also provide recommendations for possible replacements for Sanjrani, the statement said.

 Additionally, the opposition parties decided to observe July 25, the date of the General Election last year, as a 'black day' due to alleged rigging in the polls.
 They also demanded the immediate resignation of the parliamentary committee formed to probe rigging in the election.